wasamisam0119/Insurance-Pricing-Model-CNN/README.md

 ### Part1:

-We finished all of the part1 and it has successfully passed on LabTS:)
+We implemented a neural network library and it has successfully passed on LabTS:)

 ### Part2: